Entry-Level Bachelor of Science in Dental Hygiene

 2. The catalog in effect at the time the student declares a major or minor is used to determine the program requirements.

-Students who successfully earn a Bachelor Of Science in Dental Hygiene from EWU should be able to do the following:
+Students who earn a BS in Dental Hygiene from EWU should be able to:

 • assess the role of the dental hygienist on an interprofessional health care team;